David K. Chow, MD, MPH, FACS

 Retinal issues like diabetic retinopathy and retinal detachments can cause symptoms like floaters and flashing lights.
-If you’re facing retinal issues, it’s essential that you get help from an experienced ophthalmologist like David K. Chow, MD, MPH, FACS, at his offices in Reston and Vienna, Virginia.
+If you’re facing retinal issues, it’s essential that you get help from an experienced ophthalmologist like David K. Chow, MD, MPH, FACS, at his office in Reston, Virginia.
 Dr. Chow treats many retina issues in-house and also works with a number of local retina specialists who can help if you need surgery.
 For help with retina issues of all kinds, schedule an appointment online or by phone today.

 Diabetic retinopathy is eye blood vessel damage caused by high blood sugar from uncontrolled diabetes.
 In its early stages, symptoms are rare.
 But as diabetic retinopathy progresses, you may experience symptoms including:

 - Floaters (spots, specks, lines, or other shapes that float in your visual field)